Thayer School of Engineering

 Results: The optimal staining conditions were found to be a one minute stain in a 200 nM probe solution (area under the curve (AUC) = 0.97), where the choice of fluorescent label combination did not significantly affect the diagnostic performance.
 Using an optimal threshold value determined from ROC curve analysis on a training data set, a prospective study on xenografts resulted in an AUC=0.95 for receptor positive tumors and an AUC = 0.50 for receptor negative (control) tumors, confirming the diagnostic performance of this novel imaging technique.

 Conclusions: DDSI provides a robust, molecularly specific imaging methodology for identifying tumor tissue over benign mammary adipose tissue.
 Using a dual probe imaging strategy, nonspecific accumulation of targeted probe was corrected for and tumor vs. normal tissue diagnostic potential was improved, circumventing difficulties with ex vivotissue specimen staining and allowing for rapid clinical translation of this promising technology for tumor margin detection during BCS procedures.

 Barth, Connor W.; Schaefer, Jasmin M.; Rossi, Vincent M.; Davis, Scott C.; and Gibbs, Summer L., "Optimizing Fresh Specimen Staining for Rapid Identification of Tumor Biomarkers During Surgery."
 (2017).
-Open Dartmouth: Faculty Open Access Scholarship.
+Dartmouth Scholarship.
 3974.